bio

 As a vocalist, Castellanos makes his living as a professional choral singer.
 He sings as both a tenor and countertenor with The Saint Thomas Choir of Men and Boys, where he used to sing as a treble.
 He has also sung with several different ensembles, including C4 Ensemble, The Salvatones, and Bard Festival Chorale.
 He has performed as a soloist through other freelance work.

 As a pianist, Castellanos has performed several of his own compositions in concert.
 He has also worked as a professional collaborative pianist for Bard College’s Opera Workshop, with mezzo-soprano Chloë Zimmerman, cellist Raman Ramakrishnan, and emerging clarinetist Yelin Wang.
-Aside from performing, he takes pride in teaching lessons to beginner students at Premier Music Studio in Pelham, NY.
+Aside from performing, he takes pride teaching piano lessons to students of all ages.

-When he isn’t making music, he enjoys cooking homemade meals, spending time with his loved ones, walking his dog, Roro, playing word games, achieving horizontality while binging any number of streamable shows, and finding free parking in his neighborhood.
+When he isn’t making music, he enjoys cooking, walking his dog, RoRo, playing Balatro, thinking about the inevitable heat death of the universe, and finding free parking in his neighborhood.